dappnode/DAppNodeDocs/docs/user/install/dappnode-commands.md

 - `dappnode_stop`: stop dappnode containers

-To run a command, enter it in your DAppNode terminal.
+To run a command, enter it in your Dappnode terminal.
 For example:

 ```bash
 dappnode_help